learn-javascript-courses/checkin/README.md

-# CheckIn
+# Checkin

-Remote-friendly scrum without the annoying meetings.
+Remote-friendly scrum checkins without the annoying meetings.

 An educational student app project originally designed for [Learn JavaScript with Eric Elliott](https://ericelliottjs.com/).
 First presented at [Web Directions 2015](http://www.webdirections.org/wd15/#workshops).

 ## Instructions

-Fork this repository to your own account and implement your own CheckIn app.
+Fork this repository to your own account and implement your own Checkin app.
 Feel free to recruit other people and work in groups (ideally up to 7 people).

 ## What's a Scrum Checkin?